 Now you’re ready to stuff your ornaments.
 Gently put just a small amount of stuffing into the pocket you’ve created.
 Try to avoid over-stuffing, as this can create a buckling effect at the seam.
 Once you’re done, slipstitch the opening closed and hang your new ornaments from your tree.

 We hope you enjoyed making Sabina’s project.
 Share a picture of your DIY felt Christmas decorations with us on Instagram using #molliemakers, and don’t forget to subscribe to Mollie Makes to get creative inspiration delivered to your door every month!
+For more fun Christmassy projects check out our crochet Christmas decorations and free Christmas knitting patterns.

 An artist and soft sculpture maker, Sabina spends her days creating puppets for movies and TV and her nights selling her characters through her Etsy shop.
 She’s inspired by 80s films such as Gremlins and The Dark Crystal.